EEEManchester/drone_build_tutorial/8_ROS2_PX4.md

     <node pkg="hello_package" exec="hello_node"/>
 </launch>
 ```
+**Note**
 Remember everything everying built will be installed, so we need to install the folder launch as well such that ros2 launch can find these files.

+In fact, when we can ros2 launch, ros2 run launch files in folder install, not in folder src.
+It means, everytime we modify launch files, we must rebuild the pkg.

 In CMakeLists.txt, we add install commands as